 Union Pacific 4-12-2 9000 built by Alco-Brooks in 1926.
 9000 worked freight, mainly between Council Bluffs, Iowa and Green River, Wyoming.

-Fruit Growers Supply Company Climax 3 built by Climax in 1909 for Northern California Lumber Company in Hilt, California.
-It was sold to the Fruit Growres Supply Company, also in Hilt, in 1913 and donated by Sunkist Fruit Growers in 1954; it was the chapter's very first acquisition.
+Fruit Growers Supply Company Climax 3, nee Northern California Lumber Company 3, built by Climax in 1909.
+It was sold to the Fruit Growerss Supply Company in Hilt, California in 1913 and donated by Sunkist Fruit Growers in 1954.
+It was the chapter's very first acquisition.

 Rock Island bay window caboose 17149, later Union Pacific 24567, built by International Car in 1967.
 Next I went into the cab of Union Pacific 9000.